 Although racking up 150 miles may seem like an intimidating goal, when you break it down, you can incrementally reach your goal by hiking three miles each week.
 Come out to Elachee multiple times a week for quick jaunts to explore different trails in Chicopee Woods.
 Or, get your steps in with one hike along the Bridge or Lake loops.

 Share your progress, too!
 Elachee invites you to email photos you take while hiking (selfies, interesting nature scenery, etc.).
 We will share on the Nature Center’s social media.

 First, though, get started!
-Download your 150-Mile Chicopee Challenge Hiking Log or visit Elachee Nature Science Center to pick up a printed hiking log.
+Download your 2020 HIKING LOG or visit Elachee Nature Science Center to pick up a printed hiking log.
 Use the honor system when recording your mileage.
 Set a goal to hike a cumulative 150 miles exploring the Chicopee Woods hiking trails within 12 months.
 To celebrate your accomplishment, Elachee will issue you an official 150-Chicopee Challenge certificate.
 Want the world to know what you’ve mastered?
-For a $10 fee, you can receive an official Chicopee Challenge t-shirt upon completing the challenge.
+Submit your fully-completed hiking log to receive your FREE, limited edition Hiking for Health 150-mile Chicopee Challenge t-shirt once you reach your goal!